AAC&U Board Member Biographical Sketches

 Tori Haring-Smith became president of Washington & Jefferson College in 2005.
 Prior to her appointment, Dr. Haring-Smith was Dean of the College and then Vice President for Educational Affairs at Willamette University.
 She also served as Executive Director of the Thomas J. Watson Foundation.
 A nationally recognized advocate for the liberal arts, Dr. Haring-Smith is a mentor and coach for the Institute on Campus Leadership for Sustainable Innovation and was a national panel member for Greater Expectations, AAC&U's national initiative on liberal education in the 21st century.
 Dr. Haring-Smith's academic background is in theatre and writing.
 She is a noted director, author, and speaker and has published 10 books and numerous articles on topics ranging from curriculum reform to drama to pedagogy.
 She has had three play translations widely distributed in the United States and has been recognized by the Los Angeles Drama Critics Circle and LA Weekly.
 Dr. Haring-Smith holds an undergraduate degree from Swarthmore College and master’s and doctoral degrees from the University of Illinois at Urbana-Champaign.

-Marjorie Hass has been president of Austin College since 2009.
-In July 2017, she will assume the presidency of Rhodes College.
-Prior to her presidency at Austin College, she served as provost at Muhlenberg College, where she began her career as a member of the philosophy faculty and also served as director of Muhlenberg’s Center for Ethics.
+Marjorie Hass is president of Rhodes College.
+Previously, she served as president of Austin College for eight years.
+Prior to her presidencies, she served as provost at Muhlenberg College, where she began her career as a member of the philosophy faculty and also served as director of Muhlenberg’s Center for Ethics.
 Her scholarship and teaching focus on issues in philosophy of language and philosophy of logic.
 Dr. Hass earned her bachelor’s degree, master’s degree, and Ph.D. in philosophy at the University of Illinois, Urbana‐Champaign.

 Alex Johnson is president of Cuyahoga Community College, a position he has had since 2013.
 Prior to his appointment, he served as president of the Community College of Allegheny County.
 Additionally, he served as Chancellor of Delgado Community College in New Orleans, Louisiana.
 Dr. Johnson has a bachelor’s degree from Winston-Salem State University, a master’s degree from Lehman College, and a doctorate from the Pennsylvania State University.
 Additionally, he completed the Executive Leadership Institute of the League for Innovation, the Management Development Program at Harvard University, and was an ACE Fellow.